 Avocado salsa is a vibrant and chunky dip.
 Almost a cross between guacamole and pico de gallo, it’s a refreshing blend of avocados, tomatoes, onions, jalapeño, lime juice, and cilantro.
 Served with tortilla chips, it’s the perfect summer appetizer.

 Sunny days and outdoor weather mean dips, appetizers, and healthy snacks are on repeat.
 Translation: simple, seasonal recipes, and finger foods to satisfy the munchies.
-And tops on that list always seems to be salsa.
+And the top of the list always seems to be salsa.
 I do love my salsa, whether it’s pico de gallo, restaurant-style salsa, or mango salsa.

 So today I’ve got a new salsa recipe for you – avocado salsa!
 It’s vibrant, perfectly spicy, and deliciously chunky.
 In one fell swoop it satisfies both my cravings for guacamole and salsa at the same time.
 Pure magic.